jbarratt/serialized.net/_posts/2009-10-19-locallib-better-perl-when-you-dont-have-root.markdown

 # run the script
 $HOME/perl5/bin/mycron.pl
-[/sourcecode]
+{% endhighlight %}

 To make things work with your webapp, you need some 'SetEnv' commands in the .htaccess.
 You can do this by just loading the local::lib module and checking the output:
-[sourcecode]
+{% highlight text %}
-%&gt; perl -I$HOME/perl5/lib/perl5 -Mlocal::lib
+%> perl -I$HOME/perl5/lib/perl5 -Mlocal::lib
-export MODULEBUILDRC=&quot;/home/12345/users/.home/perl5/.modulebuildrc&quot;
+export MODULEBUILDRC="/home/12345/users/.home/perl5/.modulebuildrc"
-export PERL_MM_OPT=&quot;INSTALL_BASE=/home/12345/users/.home/perl5&quot;
+export PERL_MM_OPT="INSTALL_BASE=/home/12345/users/.home/perl5"
-export PERL5LIB=&quot;/home/68601/users/.home/perl5/lib/perl5:/home/12345/users/.home/perl5/lib/perl5/i386-linux-thread-multi:$PERL5LIB&quot;
+export PERL5LIB="/home/68601/users/.home/perl5/lib/perl5:/home/12345/users/.home/perl5/lib/perl5/i386-linux-thread-multi:$PERL5LIB"
-export PATH=&quot;/home/12345/users/.home/perl5/bin:$PATH&quot;
+export PATH="/home/12345/users/.home/perl5/bin:$PATH"
-[/sourcecode]
+{% endhighlight %}

 Each one of those EXPORT statements needs to become a SetEnv statement.
-[sourcecode]
+{% highlight text %}
 # so this:
-#export MODULEBUILDRC=&quot;/home/12345/users/.home/perl5/.modulebuildrc&quot;
+#export MODULEBUILDRC="/home/12345/users/.home/perl5/.modulebuildrc"
 # becomes:
-SetEnv MODULEBUILDRC &quot;/home/12345/users/.home/perl5/.modulebuildrc&quot;
+SetEnv MODULEBUILDRC "/home/12345/users/.home/perl5/.modulebuildrc"
-[/sourcecode]
+{% endhighlight %}

 Repeat that for each one of the variable 'export' lines, and you should be good to go!
 Affordable, scalable, low management overhead shared hosting and an easy way to get modern perl.